vuejs/eslint-plugin-vue/docs/user-guide/README.md

 You need to use [vue-eslint-parser] v9.0.0 or later.

-Previously you had to use the [vue/script-setup-uses-vars](../rules/script-setup-uses-vars.md) rule, but now you don't.
+Previously you had to use the [vue/script-setup-uses-vars](../rules/script-setup-uses-vars.md) rule, this is no longer needed.

 #### Compiler macros such as `defineProps` and `defineEmits` generate `no-undef` warnings